Skip to Main Content

 On July 21, 1921, the U.S. Navy commissioned the battleship Maryland to replace the original cruiser, and the silver service was transferred to the new ship.
 After 26 years of service, including duty during World War II, the Maryland, known as “Fighting Mary”, was decommissioned on April 3, 1947.
 The silver service, which had been in storage during the war, was returned to Baltimore.
 The silver was displayed in the main gallery of the Maryland Historical Society until 1962 when the silver was placed on permanent loan to the state of Maryland and exhibited in the State House.

-The entire service was displayed in the State House until 1992 when the submarine U.S.S.
-Maryland (SSBN 738) was commissioned and four pieces of the Maryland silver service [sugar bowl, creamer and a pair of candlesticks] were loaned to the Navy for display onboard the ship.
-The remaining 44 pieces remained on display in the Maryland Silver Room in the State House until 2008 when they were removed in preparation for the recreation of the Old House of Delegates.
-The punch bowl and ladle were used annually at holiday celebrations at Government House until the late 1990s.
+The entire service was displayed in the State House until 1992 when the USS.
+Maryland (SSBN 738) submarine was commissioned and four pieces of the set [sugar bowl, creamer and a pair of candlesticks] were brought onboard the ship for display.